Go Backpacking

 La Feria de las Flores (Flower Festival)

-La Feria de las Flores is Medellin's biggest festival and street party of the year runs for one week at the end of July through early August.
+La Feria de las Flores is Medellin's biggest festival and street party of the year, running for one week at the end of July through early August.

-Highlights include a 6,000 horse cabalgata (this parade was discontinued as of 2014), the flower parade, concerts around the city, and countless other smaller events throughout the 10-day festival.
+Highlights include a 6,000-horse cabalgata (this parade was discontinued as of 2014), the flower parade, concerts throughout the city, and numerous other smaller events held during the 10-day festival.

 Los Alumbrados (Christmas Lights)

-Chivas (party buses), which are not otherwise common in the city, begin to truck Colombians around to see the various displays.
+Chivas (party buses), which are not commonly seen in the city, begin to transport Colombians to view the various displays.
 It's one of my favorite times of year to be in Medellin.

 Outside the City